Marin County Sheriff's Office

 • Toluene or Inhalants – disqualified if ever used

-All new members must meet our basic fitness requirements before attending boot camp.
+All new members must meet our basic fitness requirement before attending boot camp.
 If you are selected for boot camp, you will be required to complete the following basic fitness test in less than 1 hour and 35 minutes carrying a 25lb backpack.
 We will schedule a couple of testing dates between your interview night and the start of boot camp.
 We urge you to try the following hike before applying so there are no surprises down the road!

 Here’s a map of the test — it’s a 4.0 mile loop with 1,500 feet of elevation gain.
 It starts just off Lucas Valley Road at the tennis courts located at the junction of Luiz Fire Rd and Creekside Dr. Continue counterclockwise from there around the loop.